 SPIRITUAL FORMATION CREDIT REQUIREMENTS

-- All Residential LeTourneau students (living on or off campus) enrolled in twelve (12) or more credit hours are required to attain 38 Spiritual Formation Credits (SFC)s each semester.
+- All degree-seeking residential LeTourneau students (living on or off campus) enrolled in twelve (12) or more credit hours are required to attain 38 Spiritual Formation Credits (SFC)s each semester.

 - Other Spiritual Formation Credit options are described above.

 - Chapel Make-ups will only be allowed under certain circumstances (see below).